Rsgm/Hakd/README.md

 ====
 Hakd is semi rogue-like game about hacking, with a realistic, simulated, and procedurally generated internet.

+[My todo list.](https://trello.com/b/aPgl1zpo/hak-d) This also has some of my ideas.

 about
 =====
 This game simulates an entire internet for you to explore and mess around with all you want, legally.